Is Brain Tumor A Type Of Cancer?

 Gliomas: Primary malignant brain tumor originates in the brain and the cells can spread within the brain and reach up to the spine.
 They rarely spread to other parts of the body.
 Approx 80% of malignant primary brain tumors are collectively known as gliomas.
 These originate in the glial cells which form the basis of the connective tissues of our central nervous system.

 Depending on the range or degree of malignancy, the gliomas are classified into four grades:

-- Grades I and II are considered low-grade tumors which grow at a slow rate and are least malignant.
+- Grades I and II are considered low-grade tumors that grow at a slow rate and are least malignant.
 Grade I is actually the borderline stage between benign and malignancy.